T. Rowe Price US Large Cap Growth Equity

 Risk

 Alongside the risk assessment inherent in fundamental analysis, the managers have a ±5% relative position limit to the Russell 1000 Growth index.
-There are sector limits too: Taymour and Jon cannot have less than half the benchmark weight of a sector, nor more than three times its weight.
-They also can’t buy anything the small and medium-sized funds team own.
+There are sector limits too: Jon cannot have less than half the benchmark weight of a sector, nor more than three times its weight.
+He also can’t buy anything the small and medium-sized funds team own.
 The fund has done well in a variety of markets but has underperformed when value stocks have outperformed.

 ESG